 Her reasoning?
-She shared a scripture referring to "goodwill toward men," and speculated as to whether the entire spirit of the "LGB" craze was in-line with the Biblical sentiment.
+She had shared a scripture referring to "goodwill toward men," and speculated as to whether the entire spirit of the "LGB" craze was in-line with the Biblical sentiment.
 She also said it can be stuff like this that can drive people away from the church.

 Some responded that, despite their own dislike for the Biden administration, that perhaps it wasn't a great look for those who claim to follow Jesus.
 Some responded that people need to stop taking everything so seriously.

 Others said that buying gifts of this kind has NOTHING to do with their faith and that she should keep her opinions to herself.
-Frankly, some of them were just downright rude.

 And still, more extreme respondents claimed that God would actually AGREE with the "LGB" sentiment.